BruceHanzi/PyMysqlConnectorTool/README.md

 ### Prerequisites
 - Ensure you have the necessary permissions to access the database.
 - Make sure the required MySQL server is running and accessible.
-- This is an open-source project, you can read source code to find any questions and submit questions you have found
+- This is an open-source project, you can read source code to find any questions and submit questions you have found.

 ## Installation